 How to report an infringement?

-If you see your work being illegally distributed or resold under a false name, best practice to first contact the store in question with a DMCA (Digital Millennium Copyright Act).
+If you see your work being illegally distributed or resold under a false name, you should first contact the store in question with a DMCA (Digital Millennium Copyright Act).
 It might help to provide a legal link where customers can purchase your ebook.
 If you can’t find their DMCA form, just contact them by email.
 Most stores don’t want to risk legal action and remove the book in question if they find your claim to be sufficient.

 Copyright of fictional characters